CalPolyCSC/thesis-template/README.md

 - [ ] Don't forget to thank your parents!
 Fill in ```acknowledgements.tex```.
 - [ ] Be sure to cite your sources in ```bibliography.bib```.
 If you use Google Scholar to find your sources, it will provide you with ```bibtex``` output under the "cite" option.

-# ShareLaTeX
+# Overleaf
 Want to take your thesis writing ***to the cloud?!?!*** Or, you know, don't want to install the ~3GB girthy monstrosity that is LaTeX on your pristine machine?
-Use [ShareLaTeX](https://www.sharelatex.com/).
+Use [Overleaf](https://www.overleaf.com/).

-> I used ShareLaTeX to write my thesis and only experienced two days of downtime!
-I also didn't kill myself!

-> *-- Andrew Guenther, Cal Poly CSC Graduate*

 # Questions?
 If you have a general question about LaTeX, I would recommend you do a Google search first and check out [the TeX Stack Exchange](http://tex.stackexchange.com/).
 If you have a question specifically about this template and its use, feel free to submit an issue using the "question" tag.